smith-nathanh/autoSWE/README.md

 # autoSWE

 autoSWE is a software engineering automation tool designed to produce a fully-functioning code repository based on a Produce Requirements Document (PRD).
-It produces the artifacts measured in [DevBench ](https://github.com/open-compass/DevBench), a software engineering benchmark designed to test the efficacy of LLM-based code generation systems.
+It produces the artifacts measured in [DevBench](https://github.com/open-compass/DevBench), a software engineering benchmark designed to test the efficacy of LLM-based code generation systems.

 For more detailed information on the features, tools, and processes used in autoSWE, please refer to the [system/README.md](system/README.md) document.